-7 Any-to-any connectivity
+6 Any-to-any connectivity

-In determining whether a service should be declared the Commission must have regard to whether declaration will promote the long-term interests of end-users (LTIE) of the service.61 This second limb of the LTIE requires the Commission to make an assessment as to whether maintaining, varying or revoking the service declaration would be likely to achieve any-to-any connectivity in relation to carriage services that involve communication between end users.
+In determining whether a service should be declared the Commission must have regard to whether declaration will promote the LTIE of the service.
+84 This second limb of the LTIE requires the Commission to make an assessment as to whether maintaining, varying or revoking the service declaration would be likely to achieve any-to-any connectivity in relation to carriage services that involve communication between end users.